Leica S2 vs Samsung NX500

 Studio photographers will appreciate that the Leica S2 (unlike the NX500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S2 and the NX500 have been discontinued, but can regularly be found used on eBay.
+Both the S2 and the NX500 have been discontinued, but can regularly be found used on ebay.
 The S2 was replaced by the Leica S Typ 006, while the NX500 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Samsung websites.
+Further information on the features and operation of the S2 and NX500 can be found, respectively, in the Leica S2 Manual (free pdf) or the online Samsung NX500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica S2 and the Samsung NX500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.